Ir al contenido principal

 Sagai

-The Sagai or the engagement ceremony doesn’t involve the couple exchanging rings, like in most other communities.
+Like in most other communities, the Sagai, or the engagement ceremony, doesn’t involve the couple exchanging rings.
 In the Jain community, Jain marriage is announced through a tilak.
-The bride’s family visits the groom’s family and gifts and sweets are exchanged along with a tilak ceremony of the groom.
+The bride’s family visits the groom’s family, and gifts and sweets are exchanged, along with a tilak ceremony for the groom.
+This Sagai is a typical pre-wedding ceremony across communities, from the Marathi Sakharpuda on one end to the typical Sagan ceremony on the other.

 Mehndi

-While the intent and timing for the Mehndi ceremony during a Jain marriage are quite similar to one across the country, we do see subtle differences here.
+While the intent and timing for the Mehndi ceremony during a Jain marriage are similar to one across the country, we see subtle differences here.
 The mehndi function here is more of a homely affair, with the women coming together to apply mehndi designs to the hands of the bride and dab some for the groom as well.
+Some distinct Jain mehndi designs are in high demand during this function, which is different from the designs we see on brides everywhere else.
+The mehndi ceremony here is just like in most Indian ceremonies.
+Women from the extended Jain family The females of the family gather, and mehndi are applied to the hands of the bride.

 Bana Betai

-The Jain Marriage
+Jain Marriage Rituals

-Anuraag Rathi Photography
+Photography: Anuraag Rathi

 Mada Mandap